 Why Do Migraines Increase the Risk for Cardiovascular Disease?

-Cardiologist Dr. Gerald Fletcher from the Mayo Clinic suspects that migraines and heart problems are linked to at least one serious risk factor.
+Cardiologist Dr. Gerald Fletcher from the Mayo Clinic suspects that migraines and heart problems have link to at least one serious risk factor.
 He says that this is high blood pressure.
 According to Dr. Fletcher, migraine patients who want to reduce their risk of cardiovascular disease should take proactive steps in order to lower their blood pressure.
 Things such as exercising regularly and eating a healthy diet will help.

-Gaining Control of Migraines Naturally
+Gaining Control of This Neurological Disorder Naturally

 A connection has been seen between migraines and a misalignment in the bones of the upper cervical spine.
 In particular, the C1 and C2 vertebrae are to blame.
-These bones were designed to add protection to the delicate brainstem.
+These bones add protection to the delicate brainstem.
 However, due to their shape and mobility, they are also at high-risk to misalign.
 Something as simple as a trip and fall, a minor car accident involving whiplash, playing contact sports, or any other activity that may lead to a blow to the head or neck or overextending of the neck muscles can cause these bones to misalign.